 Setting up classroom computer mini labs involves several steps:

 - Physical refurbishing (replacing hard drives, adding memory)

 - “Imaging” (wiping the machine and copying the master)

 - Physical installation of computer and networking

 Some of these tasks are better suited for young students than others.
 But luckily the tasks that are most time-consuming for PCF happen to be the tasks that are best suited for the young students: updating computers and replacing defective units throughout the year.

 If a machine becomes corrupted and needs to be updated or replaced, the students can use the PCF supplied USB Flash drives to do so.
 The process of wiping the machine and reinstalling the OS, the accounts, and all the customized settings from a USB stick involves about a half dozen steps and takes about 5 minutes.

-For these geek squad students to be able to do this for their own school makes them feel great and saves PCF a lot of time.
+For these IT Support Teams to be able to do this for their own school makes them feel great and saves PCF a lot of time.